open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 OneBox ADCs
 ######################################

-The OneBox ADCs use 0-based indexing.
+The OneBox Analog-to-Digital Converters (ADCs) use 0-based indexing.
 ADC 0 can be accessed via the "ADC" SMA connector on the OneBox, while ADCs 1-11 require the BNC breakout board to be attached via the SDR connector.

 The OneBox ADC settings can be accessed by clicking on the purple circle in the OneBox plugin editor, or by browsing to the "ADC" tab in the OneBox settings interface.